Shyp/rickover/README.md

 - Get a bigger Postgres database.

 - Upgrade to Postgres 9.5 and update the Acquire() strategy to use SKIP LOCKED.

+## Roadmap

+- Allow UPDATEs to jobs once they've been created

+- API for retrieving recent jobs/paging through archived jobs, by name

+- Dequeuer listens on a local socket/port, so you can send commands to it to add/remove dequeuers on the fly.